underscoreio/scalaxhack-2016/README.md

   application into a single artifact executable by a Web browser.

   The above link highlights the issues that are approachable for newcomers.

+- **Guillaume Massé, Scala-Native**

+  [scala-native](https://github.com/scala-native/scala-native/issues?q=is%3Aopen+is%3Aissue+label%3Acomponent%3Ajavalib) is a new backend for the Scala compiler.
+It uses the LLVM compiler infrastructure to get your favorite language closer to bare metal.
+Similarly to Scala.js, your artifact and its dependencies have to be ported to Scala.
+To cross compile to Scala.js, Scala-Native and JVM we created [sbt-cross](https://github.com/scala-native/sbt-cross).
+We need your help to reimplement the JDK in Scala(-Native) and cross-compile core libraries.

 **ADD YOUR PROJECTS HERE**